Sharon Carter

-Sharon Carter (also known as Agent 13) is a fictional character appearing in American comic books published by Marvel Comics.
-She is usually depicted as a secret agent, an ex-field agent of S.H.I.E.L.D. under Nick Fury, and a love interest of Steve Rogers.

-In the original comic book continuity, Sharon was the younger sister of Peggy Carter, the possible wartime love interest of Captain America.
+Sharon Carter (also known as Agent 13) is a character appearing in American comic books published by Marvel Comics.
+Created by Stan Lee, Jack Kirby, and Dick Ayers, the character first appeared in Tales of Suspense #75 (March 1966).
+Sharon Carter is a secret agent and an ex-field agent of S.H.I.E.L.D. under Nick Fury.
+She is the main love interest of the superhero Captain America / Steve Rogers.
+Sharon Carter was originally the younger sister of Peggy Carter.
 She was later retconned as Peggy's grand-niece because of the unaging nature of comic book characters.

-Emily VanCamp portrays the character in the Marvel Cinematic Universe films Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) and returned to play the role in the Disney+ series The Falcon and the Winter Soldier (2021), depicted as the supervillain Power Broker, and voices an alternate version in the animated series What If...?
+Emily VanCamp portrays Sharon Carter in the Marvel Cinematic Universe films Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) and the Disney+ series The Falcon and the Winter Soldier (2021), and voices alternate universe versions of the character in the animated series What If...?
 (2021).

 Publication history

-Created by Stan Lee, Jack Kirby and Dick Ayers, Carter first appeared in Tales of Suspense #75 (cover-date March 1966).

-Carter was apparently killed in Captain America #233.
-She was revived in issue #444 by writer Mark Waid, who commented, "The reason she works so well with Cap is because she's a complete cynic and he's a complete idealist".

-Sharon Carter appeared as a supporting character in the 2010-2013 Secret Avengers series, from issue #1 (July 2010) through issue #21 (March 2012).
+Sharon Carter debuted in Tales of Suspense #75 (cover-date March 1966), created by writers Stan Lee, artist Jack Kirby, and artist Dick Ayers.
+She appeared in the 1964 Captain America series.
+She appeared in the 2010 Secret Avengers series.
+She appeared in the 2022 Captain America: Sentinel of Liberty series.